test1001-github/Assignment_1_github/Task1.md

 <details><summary><b>  git status </b></summary>

 ```
-1. This command is used to know at which stage the file is at.
+1. Once the file saved in IDE, git start tracking the current stage of the file.
 That is,  whether the file is in working directory or staging area or committed.
+2. This 'git status' command is used to know at which stage the file is at.
-2. After this command, it shows the details with distinguished colors.
+3. After this command, it shows the details with description and files with distinguished colors.
-3. Files marked with Red color means, it is in working directory area.
-We can see the description "Changes not staged for commit:"
+4. Files marked with Red color means, it is in working directory area.
+We can see the description as "Changes not staged for commit:"
-4. Files marked with Green color means, it is in staging area.
-We can see the description "Changes to be committed:"
+5. Files marked with Green color means, it is in staging area.
+We can see the description as "Changes to be committed:"
-5. Once committed,
+6. Once committed, we can see the description as "nothing to commit, working tree clean"
 ```
 ![git_status](https://user-images.githubusercontent.com/114586341/193469154-d68d17cb-a2d8-42d6-bf90-cb47be1c5006.png)
 </details>